echebbi/PlayFX/README.md

  ### `Dependencies` class

- On top of the injection of the UI components already provided by FXML, PieceFX brings the possibility to inject custom fields.
+ On top of the injection of the UI components already provided by FXML, PlayFX brings the possibility to inject custom fields.

- First, the services to use have to be specified to PieceFX _via_ a `Dependencies` instance.
-This class presents two methods that make able to tell PieceFX to check the fields to inject against either their name or their type.
+ First, the services to use have to be specified to PlayFX _via_ a `Dependencies` instance.
+This class presents two methods that make able to tell PlayFX to check the fields to inject against either their name or their type.
 For instance :

  ```java
  public class Launcher extends Application {